-Protective measures are precautionary in nature and are generally ordered separately or in combination with restructuring or liquidation proceedings.
-They are imposed to safeguard the interests of creditors, ensure equal treatment of creditors (as set out in the applicable order of priority), and enable at-risk companies to continue to perform activities subject to licence.
-Protective measures can be imposed on banks, securities dealers, central mortgage bond institutions, financial market infrastructure and insurance companies.
-In the case of banks and financial market infrastructures, measures can be imposed where concerns are justified that the institution is over-indebted, has serious liquidity problems or if it does not fulfil the capital adequacy requirements after a deadline set by FINMA.
-In the case of insurance companies, the primary aim of protective measures is to safeguard the interests of policyholders.
+Protective measures are precautionary in nature and can be ordered by FINMA separately or in combination with restructuring or prior to possible (bankruptcy) liquidation proceedings.
+The objective is to safeguard the interests of creditors, ensure equal treatment of creditors as set out in the applicable order of priority, and enable at-risk companies to continue to perform activities subject to licence.
+Protective measures can be imposed on banks, securities dealers, central mortgage bond institutions, financial market infrastructures and insurance companies.
+In the case of banks and financial market infrastructures, measures can be imposed where concerns are justified that the institution is over-indebted, has serious liquidity problems or if it does not fulfil the capital adequacy requirements after the expiry of a deadline set by FINMA.
+In the case of insurance companies, FINMA may impose protective measures if the interests of policyholders are jeopardised.

-To inform creditors, FINMA regularly publishes notices of restructuring and bankruptcy proceedings and orderly liquidations which it has initiated and supervised on its website.
-It also publishes the names of significant group companies and conglomerates:
+To inform creditors, FINMA publishes notices of restructuring and bankruptcy proceedings and orderly liquidations it has initiated and supervised.
+FINMA also publishes lists with the names of significant group companies and conglomerates: